Share it! Science : March 2016

 Harvesting the Compost

-When the bin begins to fill with worm castings it is time to harvest your black gold and use it in your garden and houseplants.
+When the bin begins to fill with worm castings it is time to harvest your black gold and use it on your garden and houseplants.
 Here are several great ideas for using your worm castings.

 Kids love to help with this process.
 I’ve had students sort through piles of vermicompost and gently put the worms back into the bin and keep the castings out.
 This does take a while, but if you are working in a classroom it can be a quick process.